gtap-dev/php/README.md

 * The remainder of the code in the file.

 When a file contains a mix of HTML and PHP, any of the above sections may still be used.
-If so, they MUST be present at the top of the file, even if the remainder of the code consists of a closing PHP tag and then a mixture of HTML and PHP.
+If so, they must be present at the top of the file, even if the remainder of the code consists of a closing PHP tag and then a mixture of HTML and PHP.

-When the opening `<?php` tag is on the first line of the file, it MUST be on its own line with no other statements unless it is a file containing markup outside of PHP opening and closing tags.
+When the opening `<?php` tag is on the first line of the file, it must be on its own line with no other statements unless it is a file containing markup outside of PHP opening and closing tags.

-Import statements MUST never begin with a leading backslash as they must always be fully qualified.
+Import statements must never begin with a leading backslash as they must always be fully qualified.

 The following example illustrates a complete list of all blocks: